-The survey uncovered a worrying situation for schools across the country:
+The survey uncovered a worrying situation for schools nationwide:

 The schools surveyed reported losing as much as 70% of their annual fundraising income.
-A nationwide drop of 30-50% in school fundraising income would result in a loss of £150-260 million this year alone.
-This situation does not look likely to improve in the near future, most schools (96%) expect fundraising to be extremely limited in the next academic year too.
+If school fundraising income nationwide drops by 30-50%, the cumulative loss this year alone would range from £150-260 million.
+Unfortunately, this situation is not expected to improve in the near future, as 96% of schools anticipate extremely limited fundraising opportunities in the upcoming academic year.

-“Our fundraising was spent topping up a school struggling with budget cuts, and now it’s even worse!”
+“Our fundraising efforts were already crucial in supplementing a school struggling with budget cuts, and now the situation has worsened!”

-“Although a few ticket sales dropped off through lockdown, it has been our saving grace for fundraising.”
+“Despite a slight drop in ticket sales during the lockdown, the lottery has been our saving grace for fundraising.”